This Welcome Unit aims to:

-Keep a note of this list in an easy to locate place.
+Keep a note of this list in an easy-to-locate place.

 7 Steps of Healing

 The Wise Woman system of healing advocates a progressive approach to tackling health issues.
-A simple way to describe this has come from Susun Weed and uses a step system to describe the pathway.
+A simple way to describe this has come from Susun Weed who uses a step system to describe the pathway.

 This Healing module looks at each of the steps in turn.
 There is a unit about each step.
 Here are the steps from 0 to 6: